mcneel/rhino.inside/README.md

 # Rhino Inside
 The Rhino Inside technology allows Rhino and Grasshopper to be embedded within other products.
-For instance it may be possible to:
+It may be possible to:

 1. Starting Rhino and Grasshopper as an add in another product.
 2. Call directly into the native APIs from a Grashopper or RHino plugin.